|Best Bitcoin Hardware wallet Compared||Rating|

 You can use the Trezor wallet with Android devices and with apps such as TREZOR Wallet, Mycelium, and Multibit HD.
-Here is a video tutorial series by our CEO Harsh Agrawal on how to start using Trezor.
+Here is a video tutorial series on how to start using Trezor.

 KeepKey is another hardware device available in the market for storing bitcoins.

-It doesn’t offer much in comparison to the Ledger Nano S or Trezor.
-Moreover, it is more than two times in size than its peers, and not so convenient to carry in your pocket.
+It doesn’t offer much compared to the Ledger Nano S or Trezor.
+Moreover, it is more than two times in size than its peers and not so convenient to carry in your pocket.

-It has same backup seed key feature with pin code enabled, and it works like the other wallets.
+It has the same backup seed key feature with pin code enabled and works like the other wallets.
 At present, it supports six cryptocurrencies (including Bitcoins).